kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/machineset-preflight-checks.md

-# Experimental Feature: MachineSetPreflightChecks (alpha)
+# Experimental Feature: MachineSetPreflightChecks (beta)

 The `MachineSetPreflightChecks` feature can provide additional safety while creating new Machines and remediating existing unhealthy Machines of a MachineSet.